romanaumov/YouTube-Browser/README.md

     * [ ] User query rewriting (1 point)
 * Bonus points (not covered in the course)
     * [ ] Deployment to the cloud (2 points)
-    * [x] Up to 3 extra bonus points if you want to award for something extra (write in feedback for what) - Created dataset using Amazon Transcribe and logging of the entire system.
+    * [x] Up to 3 extra bonus points (created dataset using Amazon Transcribe, automatic ingestion as separate container and logging of the entire system)

 ## Conclusion